 Over the course of our 60 years Rainbow has only had 12 different preachers.
 Willie H. Johnson was selected to be the first preacher at Rainbow.
 After Brother Willie left, Charles London took that position.
 Following Brother London, men like Leon Burns, Billy Joe Watson, Fred Baker, Jimmy Vest, and Larry Mitchell faithfully filled our pulpit.

 The pulpit hasn’t been the only ministerial position filled here at Rainbow by some great men.
 Associate ministers such as Tim Gentry, Bill Dodson, Steve Worley, and Norman Flynn have been a tremendous asset to the work here.
+In 2021, one of our former Elders, John Bowling, was hired as the Associate Minister.
 In 2018, Rainbow created a new ministerial position, Outreach Minister.
 Dave Lasseter, the youth minister at the time, transitioned into that role and began overseeing Rainbow's successful outreach program.
 Dave has served Rainbow since 2011.
-We have also had some great youth ministers working diligently with our young people like Mark Smith, Mark Hawk, Philip Medlin, Philip Brooks, Chris Barnett, Blake Jones, Will Smith, Kevin Cline, Dave Lasseter, and Justin Smith.
-Justin, our current youth minister, has faithfully served us in that capacity since 2018.
+We have also had some great youth ministers working diligently with our young people like Mark Smith, Mark Hawk, Philip Medlin, Philip Brooks, Chris Barnett, Blake Jones, Will Smith, Kevin Cline, Dave Lasseter, Justin Smith and Austin Girts.
+Austin, our current youth minister, has faithfully served us in that capacity since 2021.

 Ray Cox officially served as our church secretary, but he was one of the greatest evangelist in the history of our congregation!
 During his time on staff, he not only spearheaded our World Bible School ministry but he used technology to increase productivity.
 The Rainbow Correspondence System that he began has been adopted by numerous congregations.
 He also led the charge to develop Agape Bible Studies Online, a website that is responsible for teaching the truth to many people throughout the world.
 Due to the hard work of he and Norman Flynn, a World Bible School office was established in Bulawayo, Zimbabwe, Africa that opened in 2002.
 It’s work continues to go strong resulting in over 2,500 baptisms and over 40